Juda77/MathDojo/README.md

 # Math Dojo
-JS program that writes both client-side and server-side Javascript.
-This program provides users with a platform to practice math problems.
+This program is a platform for users to practice math problems.
+It provides randomly generated arithmetic problems, and also checks the user's answers to make sure they are correct.

+This JS program contains both client-side and server-side Javascript.
 This is my first experience with writing my own API with Node.js

 # My Math API Documentation